Current issue: 58(4)

 When selecting a repository, establish your minimum requirements for the publication service:

 If possible, utilise discipline-specific services.
-Institutional services comply seldom with all the above options.
+Institutional services comply seldom with all the above requirements.
 They may be considered, however, if they provide a persistent identifier and use Creative Commons licences.
 Silva Fennica does not endorse any particular repository, except in the case of genomic data, but we provide some links to trusted repositories in the subchapter 3.6.2.
 Silva Fennica will have no intermediary role in the agreement you make with the repository.
 However, your employer may have a data preservation policy that you must observe.

 Original genomic data collected in the study must be deposited to one of the International Nucleotide Sequence Database Collaboration repositories as a condition for publication in Silva Fennica.
 You must refer to these materials in the manuscript with their accession number.